 “‘Love the Lord your God … with all your soul.”
 Mark 12:30 (NIV)

-- Don’t run from emotions.
-Feelings are neither right nor wrong.
+- Don’t run from your emotions.
+Here’s a truth I’ve found so liberating when it comes to my deepest feelings and emotions: Feelings are neither right nor wrong.
 It’s what you do with them that make the difference.
-For a long time, I would look for a way out rather than confronting how I felt, or worse, sitting and working through how someone else was feeling.
+For a long time I would look for a way out rather than confronting how I felt, or worse, sitting and working through how someone else was feeling.
 It made me feel uncomfortable.
 The reason we feel comfortable running to God instead of running from Him is because we know He loves us.
 The psalmist called God his refuge, his hiding place, his strong tower and a mighty fortress!
 He knew that God’s love could weather any feelings and would remain constant.
 If you’re running from your emotions, it may be because of insecurity.
 Healthy relationships provide a secure place to run with your feelings, not from them.
-Revealing your feeling is the first step to healing.

-- Don’t rely on emotions.
-A long time ago, I remember seeing a drawing of a train with an engine, a fuel car and the caboose that gave me perspective on my feelings.
+- Don’t rely on your emotions.
+A long time ago I remember seeing a drawing of a train with an engine, a fuel car and the caboose that gave me perspective on my feelings.
 The engine had the word facts on it.
-The fuel car was titled faith, and the caboose was labeled feelings.
+The fuel car was titled faith and the caboose was labeled feelings.
 Feelings were a part of the train.
 Feelings were on the tracks, but they were the caboose and not the engine.
-If feelings became my engine, then I’m sure to derail.
+If feelings become my engine, then I’m sure to derail.
 Feelings are an insufficient source of fuel as well.
-You might run so hot that you run off the tracks or so cold that you can’t get down the track.
+You might run so hot you run off the tracks or so cold you can’t get down the track.
 It’s our faith that fuels the train based on the facts of God’s promises.
 Still, feelings follow and provide joy in the journey.
 Healthy relationships don’t rely on emotions for motion.
-They understand that, as we walk in faith and obedience, our feelings will follow.
+They understand that as we walk in faith and obedience our feelings will follow.